 For an investor thinking about allocating capital to a professional real estate investment manager, fees are an important consideration and they should be simple, clear, and structured to align the interests of both the investor and the manager.
 Unfortunately, it isn’t always easy to make a comparison from one manager to another.
 To further complicate matters, the fees can be different depending on whether the manager is structured as a fund or as an individual deal syndicator.

-Fund vs. Deal
+Fund Fees vs. Individual Deal Fees

 In order to compare fees accurately, it is first necessary to determine if the investment is structured as an investment fund or as an individual deal.